tomcqt/adyOS/README.md

 ### dev.0.1

 - Finished making the directory system.
-- Added boot, debug & setup scripts.
+- Added boot & debug scripts.

+### dev.0.2

+- Added instructions for how to install